 My research interests are: music cognition, musical syntax, structural connections between music and language, syntactic ambiguities, computational models of musical structure, music theory and analysis, musical corpus research, mathematical music theory, neo-Riemannian theory

 Follow me on Twitter: https://twitter.com/fabianmoss

-"Cognitive Modeling of Syntactic Harmonic Structures in Post-Classical Tonal Music" (Working title)
+"Cognitive Modeling of Harmonic Structures in Extended Tonality" (Working title)

 Harmony is one of the main parameters of tonal music and has been the primary scope of music theoretical scholarly work for centuries.
 While music theorists agree that harmony is a rule-based system (syntax), there are many different approaches to express these relationships.
 Both theoretical and empirical research on musical syntax have focused on harmonic phenomena of the common-practice period (approx. from Bach to Beethoven).
 Yet, many questions remain open regarding extended tonality (approx. Schubert to Mahler).